 Renaissance science and technology

 According to medieval scientists, matter was composed of four elements—earth, air, fire, and water—whose combinations and permutations made up the world of visible objects.
 The cosmos was a series of concentric spheres in motion, the farther ones carrying the stars around in their daily courses.
-At the centre was the globe of Earth, heavy and static.
+At the center was the globe of Earth, heavy and static.
 Motion was either perfectly circular, as in the heavens, or irregular and naturally downward, as on Earth.
 The Earth had three landmasses—Europe, Asia, and Africa—and was unknown and uninhabitable in its southern zones.
-Human beings, the object of all creation, were composed of four humours—black and yellow bile, blood, and phlegm—and the body’s health was determined by the relative proportions of each.
+Human beings, the object of all creation, were composed of four humors—black and yellow bile, blood, and phlegm—and the body’s health was determined by the relative proportions of each.
 The cosmos was alive with a universal consciousness with which people could interact in various ways, and the heavenly bodies were generally believed to influence human character and events, although theologians worried about free will.

 These views were an amalgam of Classical and Christian thought and, from what can be inferred from written sources, shaped the way educated people experienced and interpreted phenomena.
 What people who did not read or write books understood about nature is more difficult to tell, except that belief in magic, good and evil spirits, witchcraft, and forecasting the future was universal.
 The church might prefer that Christians seek their well-being through faith, the sacraments, and the intercession of Mary and the saints, but distinctions between acceptable and unacceptable belief in hidden powers were difficult to make or to maintain.
 Most clergy shared the common beliefs in occult forces and lent their authority to them.
 The collaboration of formal doctrine and popular belief had some of its most terrible consequences during the Renaissance, such as pogroms against Jews and witch-hunts, in which the church provided the doctrines of Satanic conspiracy and the inquisitorial agents and popular prejudice supplied the victims, predominantly women and marginal people.